dbmdz/solr-ocrhighlighting/docs/performance.md

 Generally speaking, local storage is better than remote storage (like NFS or CIFS), due to the network latency, and flash-based storage is better than disk-based storage, due to the lower random read latency and the possibility to do parallel reads.
 A RAID1/10 setup is preferred over a RAID0/JBOD setup, due to the increased potential for parallel reads.

+## Concurrency
+The plugin can read multiple files in parallel and also process them concurrently.
+By default, it will use as many threads as there are available logical CPU cores on the machine, but this can be tweaked with the `numHighlightingThreads` and `maxQueuedPerThread` parameters on the `OcrHighlightComponent` in your `solrconfig.xml`.
+Tune these parameters to match your hardware and storage layer.

+- `numHighlightingThreads`: The number of threads that will be used to read and process the OCR files.
+   Defaults to the number of logical CPU cores.
+Set this higher if you're I/O-bottlenecked and can support more parallel reads than you have logical CPU cores (very likely for modern NVMe drives).
+- `maxQueuedPerThread`: By default, we queue only a limited number of documents per thread as to not stall other requests.
+If this number is reached, all highlighting will be done single-threaded on the request thread.
+You usually don't have to touch this setting, but if you have large result sets with many concurrent requests, this can help to reduce the number of threads that are active at the same time, at least as a stopgap.

 ## Runtime configuration
 Another option to influence the performance of the plugin is to tune some runtime options for highlighting.